Written by Timothy Wilson, M.D., Professor and Chair of Urology and Urologic Oncology at the John Wayne Cancer Institute.

 - Men who have first degree relatives with prostate cancer, so brothers or fathers.

 - Men with diets high in red meat and low in fruits and vegetables have a higher risk of prostate cancer.

 What are the potential harms and benefits?
 Why is there controversy surrounding this screening?

-Because prostate cancer is a slow growing cancer, the criticism with screening for it, is that physicians are going to over diagnose cancers that don’t need to be treated.
-Also, fear and anxiety can take a toll a However, what is important is to diagnose cancer as early as possible, so we can find it when it when it is still confined to the prostate and has not yet spread.
+Because prostate cancer is a slow growing cancer, the criticism with screening for it, is that physicians are going to over-diagnose cancers that don’t need to be treated.
+Also, fear and anxiety can take a toll a However, what is important is to diagnose cancer as early as possible, so we can find it when it is still confined to the prostate and has not yet spread.

 So, for men who have an abnormal PSA, the likelihood of finding prostate cancer is about 30 to 50 percent, and on the flip side about 70 percent of men will have had an unnecessary biopsy.
 However, a PSA by itself is still the best screening mechanism.

 What advice would you share with someone facing a medical decision?